LewisMDillon/bushy-park-tennis-club-ld/README.md

 - **Login Page**

     - Login Page.
 Displays a login form that existing users can use to log in to the site.
-Two simple input fields for username and password make it easy for users to log in tto their account.
+Two simple input fields for username and password make it easy for users to log in to their account.
 A Forgot Password link takes users to another page where they can recover their password.
 A sign up button at the bottom of the page lets users who do not yet have an account easily find the register page

 ![screenshot](documentation/features/sitepages/login.png)